Argan, Inc. (AGX) Stock Price & How to Invest

 How to invest in Argan, Inc. (AGX)

-Walnut takes the basket route.
+Walnut takes the portfolio route.
 Describe a thesis where AGX fits (for example “AI infrastructure” or “dividend-growth large-caps”) and the AI proposes 5 to 6 constituents with target weights.
 You review the plan and fund it through your own broker when you're ready.

 The bottom line on Argan, Inc. (AGX)